Skip to content

 Oliver Meier

-Policy & Research Director
+Policy and Research Director

-Oliver Meier is the Policy & Research Director at the ELN.
+Oliver Meier is the Policy and Research Director at the ELN.
 Prior to this, he was a Senior Researcher at the Institute for Peace Research and Security Policy (IFSH).
 Previously, he was Deputy Head in the International Security Division of the German Institute for International and Security Affairs (SWP).
 He holds a PhD in political science from the Free University of Berlin and his expertise includes control of nuclear, chemical and biological weapons, multilateral disarmament and non-proliferation, Iran’s nuclear program, and European security.

 From 2005 to 2013, Dr. Meier was the International Correspondent and Representative of the Arms Control Association and a Senior Researcher at the Institute for Peace Research and Security Policy.